 Our trail today still follows the riverbank, passing through small hamlets located alongside.
 You will encounter your first Buddhist monuments in this stretch of the trail.
 The village inhabitants are primarily Buddhists, and you will find the trail dotted with prayer flags, small Chortens, Mani walls, and local monasteries.

-The Manaslu Larke Pass Trek trail today pierces through the villages of Salleri, Philim, Bhang Sing, Ekle Bhatti, and Lokpa.
-Upon reaching Lokpa, you will stand at the confluence of two major rivers of the Manaslu area: Budhi Gandaki and Syar River.
+The Manaslu Larke Pass Trek trail today pierces through the villages of Salleri, Philim, Bhang Sing, Ekle Bhatti, and Pewa for Lunch.
+Upon reaching a little bit farther, Ekle Bhatti, you will stand at the confluence of two major rivers of the Manaslu area: Budhi Gandaki and the Syar River.
 The Syar River originates from another popular trekking destination, the Tsum Valley.

 We cross the Budhi Gandaki River to reach the other side and follow through.
-You will have a glimpse of shimmering Himalayan peaks as you head to your next village: Nyak Phedi.
+You will have a glimpse of shimmering Himalayan peaks as you head to your next village: Nyak Phedi and Pewa.
 This village overlooks Shingri Himal (7,161 m) and Lapchun Himal (5,996 m) to the front.
-We trek for another hour to reach our overnight stop at Deng.
+We trek for another hour to reach our overnight stop at Hotel Windy Valley or similar in Deng.

 Note: You can also customize your itinerary to include the famous trek to Tsum Valley.